efJerryYang/gomoku-online/docs/documentation.md

 ## Overview

+The documentation is for HITSZ Distributed Systems Project 1 in Spring 2023.
+My name is Yang Jierui and the student ID is 200110428.
+You can find the demo at the URL [http://8.130.68.222:8081](http://8.130.68.222:8081).

 The purpose of this documentation is to provide a comprehensive explanation of the design and implementation of the multiplayer Gomoku Online game, which allows multiple players to interact in real-time.
-The game can be accessed via the demo **URL** located [here](http://8.130.68.222:8081), and it is made up of a client application that was implemented using the `Vue.js` framework and a server application based on `Spring Boot`.
+The game can be accessed via the demo URL located [here](http://8.130.68.222:8081), and it is made up of a client application that was implemented using the `Vue.js` framework and a server application based on `Spring Boot`.
 You can also find the project at my GitHub repository [here](https://github.com/efJerryYang/gomoku-online), which provides additional installation details.
 The GitHub repository will not be made public until the assignment due date is reached.

 ## System Structure